Setting up a Temping Agency in Germany

-There are of course other options when establishing the temping agency.
-These options will not have full limited liability and therefore establishing such companies brings the problem that the company will not be recognised as a fully independent body from the founder.
+There are, of course, other options when establishing the temping agency.
+These options will not have full limited liability.
+Therefore, establishing such companies brings the problem that the company will not be recognised as a fully independent body from the founder.
 This means that the private assets of the founders may be at risk should the company suffer financial difficulties.
 Here are some of the unlimited liability options available for starting the agency:

-Sole Trader / Einzelhandler: This option allows the entrepreneur to be the sole person in charge of the direction of the company.
-However, this option comes with the most amount of risk as they have to perform the tasks involved with running the business by themselves.
+Sole Trader / Einzelhandler: This option allows the entrepreneur to be the sole person in charge of the company’s direction.
+However, this option comes with the most risk as they have to perform the tasks involved with running the business.

 General Commercial Partnership / OHG (offene Handelsgesellschaft): This form of business allows two or more entrepreneurs to work together to pool their resources for the benefit of their business idea.
-Once again there is more control given to the partners as to how the company will develop but they also face the risk of unlimited liability.
+Once again, there is more control given to the partners about how the company will develop, but they also face the risk of unlimited liability.

-The KG (Kommanditgesellschaft): Under this model, the partnership has a minimum of two partners with there being limited partners with limited liability (Kommanditist) and general partners with unlimited liability (Komplementär).
-The partner with unlimited liability has more of a say when it comes to how the company is run.
+The KG (Kommanditgesellschaft): Under this model, the partnership has a minimum of two partners, with there being limited partners with limited liability (Kommanditist) and general partners with unlimited liability (Komplementär).
+The partner with unlimited liability has more of a say regarding how the company is run.
 This form also allows for the GmbH & Co.
-KG model where the GmbH takes the role of the partner with unlimited liability.
+KG model, where the GmbH takes the partner’s role with unlimited liability.

 What Other Requirements are Needed for Temping Agencies?

-When the form of your business is chosen and your business plan has been prepared etc. it is time to register the business.
-This involves registering with the Gewerbeamt / trade office and also registering for tax with the Finanzamt (Tax office).
-Depending on which model your company has taken there will be more or less paperwork involved.
-If the company is a GmbH or an UG it has to be registered with the commercial register (Handelsregister) and registration with the Chamber of Commerce and Industry is also required.
-As can be seen there are quite a few hurdles to overcome when setting up a business in Germany!
+When the form of your business is chosen and your business plan has been prepared, it is time to register the business.
+This involves registering with the Gewerbeamt / trade office and registering for tax with the Finanzamt (Tax office).
+Depending on which model your company has taken, there will be more or less paperwork involved.
+If the company is a GmbH or a UG, it must be registered with the commercial register (Handelsregister), and registration with the Chamber of Commerce and Industry is also required.
+As can be seen, there are quite a few hurdles to overcome when setting up a business in Germany.

 What Regulations Should my Temping Company be Aware of?

 Germany values workers’ rights and ensuring that workers are treated fairly.
 This applies in the case of temporary workers as well as for more traditional workers.
 In the field of temporary workers, it is worth knowing that the Temporary Workers Act legislates many of the key issues.
 This Act outlines what is allowed for in the field and what is not allowed for.
-For example, under § 2 of the Act it is not permitted that temporary workers work directly in the field of construction.
-Furthermore, under § 9 of the Act the agency is permitted from entering elements into the contract which would prevent a company from hiring the worker full-time.
+For example, under the § 2 Temporary Workers Act, it is not permitted that temporary workers work directly in the field of construction.
+Furthermore, under the § 9 Temporary Workers Act, the agency is permitted from entering elements into the contract, which would prevent a company from hiring the worker full-time.

-As can be seen on our page about temporary agency workers and their rights there are a lot of laws that coincide in this field.
-For example, the agency worker also has employment rights as regards notice periods, severance payments and protection against unfair dismissal.
+As can be seen on our page about temporary agency workers and their rights, many laws coincide in this field.
+For example, the agency worker also has employment rights regarding notice periods, severance payments and protection against unfair dismissal.
 All of these factors need to be taken into account when establishing a temping company.